-Challenge number Detail of challenge 1 Low level of Literacy on entry to Year 7.
-This reduces the performance and progress of all students in particular disadvantaged students in subjects such as English and Humanities as well as limiting the opportunity for age related expectation reading to be met throughout the Secondary education phase.
+Challenge number Detail of challenge 1 Low level of Reading and Literacy on entry to Year 7.
+This reduces the performance and progress of all pupils in particular disadvantaged pupils in subjects such as English and Humanities as well as limiting the opportunity for age related expectation reading to be met throughout the Secondary education phase.
 2 Low level of Numeracy on entry to Year 7.
-This reduces the performance and progress of all students in particular disadvantaged students in subjects such as Maths and Science as well as limiting the opportunity for age related expectation numeracy skills to be met throughout the Secondary education phase.
-3 Low level of student aspiration and lack of cultural experience, in particular disadvantaged students' motivation to continue with academic study post 16.
-This can result in lack of engagement / desire to achieve in subjects and therefore reduced student outcomes / uptake for full range of Ebacc subjects at Key Stage 4.
-4 Attendance rates and persistence absence for disadvantaged pupils are low in comparison to national and non-disadvantaged pupils across all Year Groups.
+This reduces the performance and progress of all pupils in particular disadvantaged pupils in subjects such as Maths and Science as well as limiting the opportunity for age related expectation numeracy skills to be met throughout the Secondary education phase.
+3 Low level of pupil aspiration and lack of cultural experience, in particular disadvantaged pupils' motivation to continue with academic study post 16.
+This can result in lack of engagement / desire to achieve in subjects and therefore reduced pupil outcomes / uptake for full range of Ebacc subjects at Key Stage 4.
+4 Attendance rates and persistence absence for disadvantaged pupils are low in comparison to national and non-disadvantaged pupils across all year groups.
 This reduces their learning hours and causes them to fall behind in their educational milestones, thus reducing performance at the end of Key Stage 4.